rjt-rockx/emerald/README.md

 A simple Discord bot built with Discord.js and Commando.

+## Note

+This is no longer actively maintained, and may stop working at any point in time.
+I make no guarantees when it comes to uptime. <br/>
+If you're looking for Discord bot frameworks similar to Commando, check out [slash-create](https://slash-create.js.org/). <br/>
+For future projects, use Typescript with Prisma on SQLite for a much better development experience. <br/>
+Make sure to lint your code with ESLint and clean it up with Prettier for better readability too. <br/>

 ---

 ## Disclaimer: I have no idea what the fuck I'm doing with this bot